 Lufthansa First Class Terminal Review

-I spent four glorious hours in this lounge prior to my flight from Frankfurt to Los Angeles in Lufthansa First Class last month.
+I spent three glorious hours in this lounge after my flight from New York to Frankfurt in Lufthansa First Class last month.
 This review is a compilation of many reviews over the years of this excellent facility.

 Access + Hours + Location